thetidelab/pipecat-client-web-transports/README.md

 [![Docs](https://img.shields.io/badge/Documentation-blue)](https://docs.pipecat.ai/client/reference/js/transports/transport)
 [![Discord](https://img.shields.io/discord/1239284677165056021)](https://discord.gg/pipecat)

 A mono-repo to house the various supported Transport options to be used with the pipecat-client-web library.
-Currently, there is a single transport: daily-transport.
+Currently, there are two transports: `daily-transport` and `gemini-live-websocket-transport`.

 ## Documentation